stfc/PSyclone/tutorial/practicals/nemo/4_nemo_openacc/README.md

 compiler bugs (e.g. `MIN(my_array(:,:,:), dim=2)` causes problems with
 NVIDIA (PGI) < 20.7).

-It is therefore necessary to exercise fine-grained control when inserting KERNELS regions and this tutorial will walk through some of the steps.
-(If you already have OpenACC experience you will see that some of these steps are not going to result in performant code, however, they are included here to help students grasp the various ways in which PSyclone can be used.)
+When working with a large code such as NEMO, it is therefore necessary to exercise fine-grained control when inserting KERNELS regions.
+In this tutorial we will walk through some of the steps and apply them to the tracer-advection mini-app.
+(If you already have OpenACC experience you will see that some of these steps are not going to result in performant code, however, they are included here to illustrate the various ways in which PSyclone can be used.)

 ### 1. Enclose loops over vertical levels ###